Future-Power-Networks/Simplus-Grid-Tool/Documentations/OtherDeveloperFiles/CodingStyle.md

 ## Validation of Codes

-Everytime before raising a pull request, everyone should validate the newly added codes first.
-By runing the default 4 bus system, and comparing the results with the original results "[ForDebug_4Bus.png](https://github.com/Future-Power-Networks/Simplus-Grid-Tool/blob/master/Debug/ForDebug_4Bus.png)" saved in Debug folder.
+Before raising a pull request, everyone should validate the modified codes first, by runing the default 4 bus system, and comparing the results with the original results "[ForDebug_4Bus.png](https://github.com/Future-Power-Networks/Simplus-Grid-Tool/blob/master/Debug/ForDebug_4Bus.png)" saved in "Debug" folder.
 The results include eigenvalue maps, bode diagram, and time-domain simulations.
 In most cases, the results should remain PERFECTLY same.
 If they are changed, the changes should agree the logic and be highlighted in the pull request.
+Further benchmark will be added later.